CDMO biologics GMP certified

 Located in the heart of Europe & EU

 Our headquarters is based in central Poland, 1.5 hours’ drive from the Warsaw airport.
-As one would anticipate from an EU based CDMO, we guarantee the highest levels of production and analytics standards for your business.
+As one would anticipate from an european CDMO, we guarantee the highest levels of production and analytics standards for your business.
 Additionally, our “can-do” approach to our clients’ needs offers solutions to unforeseen challenges which we overcome as a team.

 Press releases